b1naryth1ef/disco/README.md

 ## Installation

 Disco was built to run both as a generic-use library, and a standalone bot toolkit.
-Installing disco is as easy as running `pip install disco`, however some extra packages are recommended for power-users, namely:
+Installing disco is as easy as running `pip install disco-py`, however some extra packages are recommended for power-users, namely:

 |Name|Reason|
 |----|------|